a-ostrovsky/file-dedup/README.md

 ## Features

-- Find files with identical sizes
+- Find files with identical sizes and contents
 - Filter by file extensions
 - Option to exclude empty files